 contract, psychology, assignment, reciprocity

 Wilkinson-Ryan, Tess, "Transferring Trust: Reciprocity Norms and Assignment of Contract" (2012).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2575.